Daniel-Avo/Total_Commander/README.md

 # Total Commander by Daniel Avoyan

-My name is Daniel and this is my first big application.
+My name is Daniel and this is my first application.

 ## General info